 - Systemic symptoms: weight loss, fever and anorexia are present in many types of inflammatory arthritis.

 - Anaemia may be due to chronic disease but be careful to consider blood loss from gastric irritation secondary to NSAIDs or other causes of anaemia.

 - White cells: possible changes include neutrophilia in septic arthritis, eosinophilia in polyarteritis nodosa, neutropenia in Felty's syndrome and leukopenia in SLE.

-- Platelets may be increased in rheumatoid arthritis and may be decreased in SLE.
+- Platelets may be increased in RA and may be decreased in SLE.